davidmerfield/Typeset/README.md

 # Typeset.js

 Typeset helps process HTML to make typesetting easier for the web.
+Can be used clientside or server side, though server side is obviously preferable to prevent FOUT.

 Accepts a HTML string and returns the same HTML with: